mertblgn1/METU-CNG/CNG280/README.md

-Some assignments are not allowed to share in public
+The other assignments are not allowed to share in public